Asynchronous Capacity per Unit Cost: Results

-where $X$ denotes the random input to the channel, $Y$ the corresponding output, $Y_\star$ the random output of the channel when the idle symbol $\star$ is transmitted (i.e., $Y_\star\sim Q(\cdot|\star)$), $I(X;Y)$ the mutual information between $X$ and $Y$, and $D(Y||Y_\star)$ the Kullback-Leibler distance between the distributions of $Y$ and~$Y_\star$.\footnote{$Y_\star$ can be interpreted as `pure noise.'}
+where $X$ denotes the random input to the channel, $Y$ the corresponding output, $Y_\star$ the random output of the channel when the idle symbol $\star$ is transmitted ({\it{i.e.}}, $Y_\star\sim Q(\cdot|\star)$), $I(X;Y)$ the mutual information between $X$ and $Y$, and $D(Y||Y_\star)$ the Kullback-Leibler distance between the distributions of $Y$ and~$Y_\star$.\footnote{$Y_\star$ is interpreted as ``pure noise.''}